Asian Americans grieve, organize in wake of Atlanta attacks - WTMJ

 Associated Press

-Asian Americans were already worn down by a year of pandemic-fueled racist attacks when a white gunman was charged with killing eight people, most of them Asian women, at three Atlanta-area massage parlors.
+Asian Americans were already worn down by a year of pandemic-fueled racist attacks when a white gunman was charged with killing eight people, most of them Asian women, at three Atlanta-area massage businesses.

 Hundreds of Asian Americans and Pacific Islanders turned to social media to air their anger, sadness, fear and hopelessness.
 The hashtag #StopAsianHate was a top trending topic on Twitter hours after the shootings Tuesday evening.